akeuben/akeuben.github.io/public/projects/mineclone.md

 It uses an entity-component based structure, where a scene is built up of GameObjects, which in turn have components (logic), and other GameObjects as children.

-# Code Snippits & Explaination
+# Code Snippits & Explanation
 In this next section, I will explain some of the code from the project, as well as give insight as to the structure of the engine